July 20 to 26, 2026-I'm taking time off.

 Will my dog get training in daycare?

 Yes, and no. There are some behavior issues I may be able to work through, but this is not an organized training class.
+I still have many dogs to supervise so those that require too much one-on-one, likely, will be separated from the pack and/or not allowed to return unless/until behavior improves.
+It's about managing the social playgroup/pack.
 You, and your family, still need to train your dog.
 I can provide ideas and limited assistance but you need to seek someone who can focus on teaching you to train your dog.
 Not one single person has all the answers in life.
 Open, honest, and drama-free, communication is necessary.
+Some trainers do have more individualized daycare & training.

 How old does my pet need to be?